 All outside directors (directors who are not officers or employees of the Company or any affiliate of the Company) who receive any shares of common stock of the Company issued or awarded as compensation from the Company are required to retain at least 60% of such shares once they become vested for a period equal to the lesser of (i) three years, commencing with the date of the award, or (ii) as long as such outside director remains on the Board.
-In addition, all officers of the Company at a level of vice president or higher who receive shares of common stock of the Company issued or awarded as compensation from the Company issued or awarded as compensation from the Company at a level of such shares once they become vested for a period equal to the lesser of (i) three years, commencing with the date of the award, or (ii) so long as such individual remains an officer at a level of vice president or higher.
+In addition, all officers of the Company at a level of vice president or higher who receive shares of common stock of the Company issued or awarded as compensation from the Company are required to retain at least 50% of such shares once they become vested for a period equal to the lesser of (i) three years, commencing with the date of the award, or (ii) so long as such individual remains an officer at a level of vice president or higher.
 The stock retention guidelines are administered and interpreted by the nominating and corporate governance committee of the Board.